Roots, places, manners and customs… Greek civilisation isn’t just about monuments and myth

-Customs whose origins are lost in the mists of time.
-Cultural practices that have been observed since Homer’s day.
+Customs whose origins are lost in the mists of time and cultural practices that have been observed since Homer’s day.
 Fascinating traditions tied to different clans and localities, with multiple layers of social, economic and ritual significance.
 Rites inextricably connected with specific places, communities and holidays.

-Discover the deep roots of this ancient land, the things that set it apart from anywhere else.
-Get to know the Greek customs and local traditions: from Crete to Macedonia, from the Aegean to the Ionian islands, the wealth, diversity and colour of this country’s customs and traditions will astonish you.
+These are the deep roots of Greek culture.
+They live on in customs and local traditions…from Crete to Macedonia and the Aegean to the Ionian islands, the wealth, diversity and colour of this country’s customs and traditions will astound you.

-In Greece, tradition is still alive.
-During your holidays here you’ll meet locals dressed in traditional costumes.
-In western Crete the older men still proudly sport their high boots, breeches and black-tasseled kerchiefs; on Karpathos the women have two sets of costumes, a simple one for every day and a very elaborate, colourful one for festivals and weddings; in Metsovo on special occasions you’ll see men in embroidered waistcoats, woolly hats, woven trousers and clogs.
+Tradition in Greece is still part of everyday life.
+During your holidays here, you’ll meet locals dressed in traditional costumes.
+In western Crete, the older men still proudly sport their high boots, breeches and black-tasselled kerchiefs; on Karpathos, the women have two sets of costumes, a simple one for every day and a very elaborate, colourful one for festivals and weddings; in Metsovo, on special occasions, you’ll see men in embroidered waistcoats, woolly hats, woven trousers and clogs.

 Perhaps, nothing has a more powerful presence in Greece’s everyday culture are traditional dances.
-Greek communities everywhere love to dance, in couples or in circles, young and old, and in dancing, they celebrate their homeland and their roots; the ties that bind.
-The musicians playing on handcrafted traditional instruments contribute the rhythm to festivals and parties all year round.
+Greek communities everywhere love to dance, in couples or in circles, young and old; and in dancing, they celebrate their homeland and their roots… the ties that bind.
+The musicians playing on handcrafted instruments contribute the rhythm to festivals and parties all year round.

 Birth, baptism, engagement, wedding, funerals: the milestones that give shape and definition to life and a person’s place in society.
 If you’re lucky, your holidays in Greece will include witnessing or even taking part in the following: